Myersville, Maryland: Transportation

 The main method of transport to and from Myersville is by road.
 The main highway that serves the town is Interstate 70, which heads eastward from Myersville to Baltimore and westward to Pittsburgh.
 Access to Myersville is provided via an interchange with Maryland Route 17, the other highway directly serving the town, which serves western Frederick County on a north–south alignment.
 U.S. Route 40 passes just to the northeast of the town limits and provides an alternative to I-70 for east–west travelers.

+The 505 Commuter Bus operated by the Maryland Transit Administration, serves Myersville.